The Divine Nymph

 The Divine Nymph (Divina creatura) is a 1975 Italian drama film directed by Giuseppe Patroni Griffi and starring Laura Antonelli, Marcello Mastroianni, Michele Placido and Terence Stamp.
 It was entered into the 26th Berlin International Film Festival.
 It was distributed in the U.S. by Analysis Film Releasing Corp.

 Plot

-During the Roaring Twenties, a beautiful woman (Laura Antonelli) is engaged to one man, but has an affair with both a young nobleman (Terence Stamp) and later his cousin (Marcello Mastroianni), playing them against each other.
+During the Roaring Twenties, a beautiful woman is engaged to one man, but has an affair with both a young nobleman and later his cousin, playing them against each other.